GrowthLimit

 A: Search engine algorithm updates can indirectly impact DA scores by changing which websites and content perform well.
 When Moz updates their DA algorithm to better predict current ranking patterns, scores across the web may shift without changes to individual websites' link profiles.
 This is normal and reflects the evolving nature of search engine optimization.

-Q: Is a higher Domain Authority always better?
+Q: Is a higher Domain Authority automatically better?

 Q: How often is the Domain Authority updated?